IndigoNakamoto/Litecoin-Knowledge-Hub/knowledge_base/_template.md

 ---
-# YAML Frontmatter: Provides critical metadata for search and organization.
-# Ensure all fields are filled accurately.

-title: "Your Article Title Here"  # The main, human-readable title of the article.
+title: "Your Article Title Here"
-tags: ["tag1", "tag2", "relevant-keyword"] # A list of 3-5 relevant keywords.
-Helps with filtering and finding related content.
+tags: ["tag1", "tag2", "relevant-keyword"]
-last_updated: "YYYY-MM-DD" # Date of the last significant revision.
-Use ISO 8601 format.
+last_updated: "YYYY-MM-DD"
 ---

 # Your Article Title Here
-# IMPORTANT: This H1 heading MUST exactly match the 'title' field in the YAML frontmatter above.
-# This is crucial for how our AI understands and categorizes the document.

 *This introductory paragraph should provide a brief, high-level summary of the topic.
 It should clearly state what the reader will learn from this article and why it is important.*